 When considering euthanasia, there are a few options to consider for after care:

-- Some clients choose to have their pet privately cremated and the ashes returned to them.
+- Some clients choose to have their pet individually cremated and the ashes returned to them.
 The Humane Society and Shelter South Coast performs our cremations.
 Your pets ashes are returned in about one week.
-We call you as soon as we have them.
+We will call you as soon as we have them.
 The ashes are returned in a cedar box.
 Urns and boxes for your pet’s ashes are available from the Humane Society through us.

 - Some clients choose to take their pet home for burial.